 The ratio is fixed at 3:1, good for general smoothing and fattening, but not for peak limiting at all.
 The "Sustain" knob controls a gain boost going into a fixed threshold, so increasing the Sustain necessarily also increases the noise floor.
 Unfortunately even low Sustain settings are a tad noisy already.
 Oddly, the noise increases with a little "whoosh" when your signal crosses the threshold, and then drops back down as the compression releases.

 A few things about this pedal are backwards.
 The in and out jacks are reversed from the normal order.
 The Sensitivity control is just a volume knob that turns down the input level, going counterclockwise, so its "maximum" setting is just your normal unchanged signal level.
 And the Attack knob goes clockwise from fast to slow.

-The good news: The tone of this pedal is actually quite sweet.
+The good news: the tone of this pedal is actually quite sweet.
 Very tubey and energetic, with nice bright highs.
 The lows get attenuated a bit, but not too badly--it just sounds "tightened up".
 As long as I ignored the noise, I really liked the positive effect this unit had on my instrument's tone.
 Also, the pedal features a separate boost footswitch, and the boost sounds really good too.
 The boost is fixed at about 13 dB gain.
 Unfortunately the compression has to be engaged in order to select the boost, but this will be fine for people who leave the compressor always on.

-All text on this page written and owned by Cyrus J. Heiduska, 2006-2013, all rights reserved.
+All text on this page written and owned by Cyrus Joaquin Heiduska, 2006-2023, all rights reserved.